Day 21 - Lessons in Patience on GR65 : Labastide-Murat to Vers

-We had planned to get up at 5:30 and leave by 6:00 to avoid some of the heat of the day, but at 5:30 it was pouring rain, so we decided to sleep an extra hour and see if the weather cleared up.
-Luckily by 6:00 it had, and we were able to set out after consuming our chocolate croissants and the instant coffee we had purchased last night.
+We had planned to get up at 5:30 and leave by 6:00 to avoid some of the heat of the day, but at 5:30 AM it was pouring rain, so we decided to sleep an extra hour and see if the weather cleared up.
+Luckily by 6:30 AM, it had, and we were able to set out after consuming our chocolate croissants and the instant coffee we had purchased last night.

 It was a cool, easy, and very pleasant walk.
-There was only one moment of slight creepiness when we stopped beside a roped off drive with many no trespassing signs on it.
-Sean was taking a photograph of the water, and I was standing still on the path for a few minutes waiting for him, when a small robot that looked like the bat mobile came trundling into view across a grassy stretch behind a hedge and seemed to be scanning us.
+There was only one moment of slight creepiness when we stopped beside a roped-off drive with many no-trespassing signs on it.
+Sean was taking a photograph of the water, and I was standing still on the path for a few minutes waiting for him when a small robot that looked like the bat mobile came trundling into view across a grassy stretch behind a hedge and seemed to be scanning us.
 We beat a hasty retreat!

 It was a cool, easy, and very pleasant walk.
-There was only one moment of slight creepiness when we stopped beside a roped off drive with many no trespassing signs on it.
-Sean was taking a photograph of the water, and I was standing still on the path for a few minutes waiting for him, when a small robot that looked like the bat mobile came trundling into view across a grassy stretch behind a hedge and seemed to be scanning us.
+There was only one moment of slight creepiness when we stopped beside a roped-off drive with many no-trespassing signs on it.
+Sean was taking a photograph of the water, and I was standing still on the path for a few minutes waiting for him when a small robot that looked like the bat mobile came trundling into view across a grassy stretch behind a hedge and seemed to be scanning us.
 We beat a hasty retreat!

 As we approached Vers, we passed by some picaresque ruins of a building that had been built into the cliff-side.
 We paused a minute to explore.

-We arrived in Vers around 2pm, well before we were allowed to
+We arrived in Vers around 2 PM, well before we were allowed to

 check in, and so sat on the local hotel patio and enjoyed coffee,